Brand Names: Azactam

 - What should I avoid while using aztreonam (Azactam)?

 - What other drugs will affect aztreonam (Azactam)?

 - Where can I get more information (Azactam)?

 What is aztreonam (Azactam)?

-Aztreonam is used to treat severe infections of the urinary tract, lower respiratory tract, skin, stomach, female reproductive organs, and other body systems.
+Aztreonam is used to treat severe infections of the blood, urinary tract, lungs, skin, stomach, or female reproductive organs.

-Aztreonam may also be used for purposes other than those listed in this medication guide.
+Aztreonam may also be used for purposes not listed in this medication guide.